Juli0GT/CV/README.md

 - Documenting aspects of a photo database managing such as: metadata and semantic annotations processes and multilingual         dictionary development.

 ## Interests
-Arts, Travelling, Sports, Social Issues.
+Blockchain, Cryptocurrencies, Arts, Travelling, Sports, Social Issues.